sourdough croissants

 rectangle cut into 10 triangles

 3. Set a triangle in front of you with the bottom two corners facing you.
 Brush away loose flour.
-Gently stretch these corners wider with your fingers and then roll the dough up tightly from the bottom until you have a crescent shape.
-Lightly pat the croissant when you've finished shaping to help seal the bottom.
+Gently stretch these corners wider with your fingers and then roll the croissant tight enough that there won't be gaps in the finished pastry.
+(Update: I now make a small cut in the center of the base of each triangle instead of stretching the edges, then roll.)
+Lightly press the tip of the triangle into the croissant to help it adhere to the underneath side.
 Repeat for remaining triangles.

 stretch the bottom ends of the triangle before rollingrolling the triangle to form a crescent shapeshaped croissant

 4. Arrange the croissants on 2 parchment-lined half sheet pans, 5 to each pan.
-Cover with plastic wrap (not too tightly) and set in a warm place to proof for 1-2 hours, or until croissants look "poofy" and jiggle when you bump the pan.
-(Do not place them near any direct heat!)
+Cover with plastic wrap (not too tightly) and leave at room temperature to proof for several hours (do not exceed 75°F during proofing), or until croissants have doubled in size and wobble like marshmallows when you bump the pan.
+You should begin to see some separation in the layers when proofing is finished.
 Meanwhile, preheat your oven to 425°F.

 5. Beat your egg and milk together to make an egg wash.
-Use a pastry brush to brush egg wash over the entire surface of each proofed croissant.
+Use a pastry brush to brush egg wash over each proofed croissant, avoiding the laminated edges.

 6. Bake one pan at a time on the center rack for 15-17 minutes, or until deeply golden brown.
 (Hold second pan in the fridge until you're ready to egg wash and bake if done proofing.)